 Source of data

 For this paper a retrospective analysis of the observational Towards Improved Trauma Care Outcomes in India (TITCO) cohort was performed [12].
-The data for TITCO was collected during July 2013 to December 2015 and contains patients admitted to four public university hospitals.
+The data for TITCO was collected between July 2013 nd December 2015 and includes patients admitted to four public university hospitals.
 The hospitals included were; Jai Prakash Narayan Apex Trauma Center (JPNATC), connected to the All India Institute of Medical Sciences in New Delhi, a large center solely dedicated to trauma care; King Edward Memorial hospital (KEM) in Mumbai, a tertiary level hospital but without dedicated trauma wards; Lokmanya Tilak Municipal General Hospital (LTMGH) in Mumbai, a tertiary lever public university hospital with a smaller dedicated trauma ward; and Seth Sukhlal Karnani Memorial Hospital (SSKM) in Kolkata, connected to The Institute of Post-Graduate Medical Education and Research, a tertiary level public university hospital without a ward dedicated solely to trauma.

 Participants